Graduate – Master of Science in Healthcare Management and Informatics (MSHMI)

 This degree integrates information technology, computing, data analytics, and healthcare

 delivery processes, along with leadership and management principles.

 The program prepares you for leadership in healthcare delivery.
 You learn how to manage complex data for optimal outcomes within any of those inter-related entities.

-The program follows a hybrid (combination of face-to-face Friday evening classes)
+The program has a hybrid format, a combination of face-to-face and online courses.

 In order to ensure the quality of the graduate program, the design and curricular components are based on the nationally accepted standards set up by the Commission on Accreditation for Health Informatics, Information Management Education (CAHIIM) and input from our Advisory Boards.